 John O Doherty lives with vascular dementia as well as several other serious medical conditions.
-He was placed on the Government’s shielding list when coronavirus spread and has mostly stayed at home for the past four months.
-This has been hugely difficult for John, who explains the impact on his condition and mood.
+He was placed on the Government’s shielding list when coronavirus spread and has had to avoid social contact since last March.
+A year on, as we mark Coronavirus Action Day, he looks back at the impact of the pandemic on his condition and mood.

 Because of my dementia, I suffer severely with panic attacks when I leave the house.
 I have learned that these panic attacks can be equally as bad when I have to remain in my house due to enforced lockdown.